baloise/c2sec-openbugbounty-module/README.md

 ```
 define('CONFIG','./obb.ini');
 ```
 The configuration contains the `incident_index`, which keeps track of wich incidents are already saved in the database.
 To setup the database connection, change `db_server`,`db_user`,`db_pass` and `database`.

-obb also keeps track of which incidents might need update, namely the ones that are not fixed yet.
-The ids of those are saved to `.to_update_file`.

 ### Report

 obb generates a short report about all incidents regarding a given domain.
 The data for the report is always fetched directly from openbugbounty.
 The report includes:

 * host name
 * links to the reports on openbugbounty.org